romanpogodin/plausible-kernelized-bottleneck/README.md

+# Plausible kernelized bottleneck
-# Kernelized information bottleneck leads to biologically plausible 3-factor Hebbian learning in deep networks
+Implementation of "Kernelized information bottleneck leads to biologically plausible 3-factor Hebbian learning in deep networks" by R. Pogodin and P. E. Latham (https://arxiv.org/abs/2006.07123)

 ### Experiments
 Scripts with reported experiments are stored in `./experiments_scripts/`.